Lisbon Pena Palace Tickets and Day Trips

 More about: Lisbon Pena Palace Tickets and Day Trips

-A half hour drive from Lisbon is Sintra, a place full of castles and palaces declared a World Heritage Site and a setting worthy of a fairy tale.
-Its main attraction is the Pena Palace, the maximum exponent of romanticism in Portugal.
-You have several ways to visit it, either with direct tickets or with an excursion from Lisbon; read on to learn more.
+About half an hour's drive from Lisbon is Sintra, a place full of castles and palaces declared a World Heritage Site and a setting worthy of a fairy tale.
+Its main attraction is the Pena Palace, the greatest example of Romanticism in Portugal.
+There are several ways to visit it, either with direct tickets or on an excursion from Lisbon; read on to find out more.

 The most direct option